• Features

 Implementation tactics:

-• Set up exit-intent popups with first-time buyer discounts to stop visitors from leaving empty-handed — like this Omnisend popup:
+• Use exit-intent popups with compelling first-time buyer discounts to capture visitors before they leave, like this Omnisend popup:

 GIF via Omnisend

-• Build welcome email sequences (three to five emails) that adapt based on which products subscribers browsed before signing up
+• Automate a welcome sequence of three to five emails that adjusts based on what products subscribers viewed before signing up

-• Collect additional customer preferences gradually through post-purchase surveys and preference centers
+• Collect preferences gradually through post-purchase surveys and preference centers to refine targeting

 Success story